joagre/anond/doc/ds-node-udp-protocol.md

 encrypted within a 74 bytes cell.
 It provides a number of services aimed at the member nodes of an anond overlay network:

-* Node registration
+* Node Registration
-* Node keepalive handling
+* DS-Node Kepalive Handling
-* Node-node tunnel establishment
+* Node-Node Tunnel Establishment
 * Network topology extraction (experimental)

 [UDP Hole punching](http://en.wikipedia.org/wiki/UDP_hole_punching) is